mlsdpk/cv-tools/README.md

 ## Usage

 ### 1. YAML Configuration
-Edit the cv.yaml file in the config directory to include your personal details, education, work experience, and publications etc.
+Edit the `cv.yaml` file in the config directory to include your personal details, education, work experience, and publications etc.

+### 2. BibTeX Configuration
+To manage your publications, use a BibTeX file.
+The BibTeX file allows you to maintain a structured list of your publications, which can be automatically formatted and included in your CV.
+Ensure you have a .bib file in the config directory with your publication details.

-### 2. Run
+### 3. Run
 Use the provided script to generate your CV:
 ```
 ./run.sh